HarryS2496/Kings-Fist-Webnovel/chapters/chapter8.md

 “Hear, hear,” agreed Shenael as she tore one last bit out of her first chocoroll.
 “As much as I’d like to show Vega the vision too, let’s hold off on giving her any for now.
 Right now, she’s in no state to eat non-soup.”

-“Silence, you\!
+“Silence, you.
 These injuries are meaningless in the face of what *Deledeca* offers.”

 “For you, I brought something different, dummy\~.” he sharply corrected before bringing out the first-aid chest.
 “We need to change your bandages right now, they’re getting worn out\!”